phoeniX-Digital-Design/phoeniX/README.md

 <div align="justify">

-The **phoeniX** RISC-V processor platform is designed in Verilog HDL based on the 32-bit Base Instrcution Set of [RISC-V Instruction Set Architecture](http://riscv.org/) V2.2 and is able to execute `RV32IEM` instructions, with specialized features supported for **approximate computing** techniques.
-In fact, **phoeniX** is a novel modular and extensive RISC-V platform for approximate computing.
+The **phoeniX** RISC-V HW/SW platform inludes an `RV32IEM` core designed in Verilog HDL based on the 32-bit Base Instrcution Set of [RISC-V Instruction Set Architecture](http://riscv.org/) V2.2, with specialized features supported for **approximate computing** techniques.The **phoeniX** is a novel modular and extensive RISC-V processor for approximate computing.

-The demand for energy-efficient and high-performance embedded systems motivates the development of new processor architectures, leading to modern concepts in computer engineering and digital systems, which **approximate computing** is a well-known example of.
-This project includes a novel reconfigurable approximate computing embedded platform named **phoeniX**, using the standard RISC-V ISA extensions, which aims to maximize energy-efficiency while maintaining acceptable application-level accuracy.

-The platform enables integration of approximate arithmetic circuits at the core level, with different structures, accuracies, timings and etc. without any need for modification in rest of the core, especially in control logic.
-This platform allows configurable trade-offs between speed, accuracy and power consumption based on application requirements.
-Additionally, the platform includes a modular architecture that enables easy integration of specialized units, such as hardware accelerators and co-processors, to enhance performance for specific tasks.
+The platform enables integration of approximate arithmetic circuits at the core level, with different structures, accuracies, timings and etc. without any need for modification in rest of the core, especially in the control logic.
+This allows configurable trade-offs between speed, accuracy and power consumption based on application requirements.

-You can find a full list of RISC-V assembly instructions in the [ISA Specifications Documents](https://riscv.org/technical/specifications/).

 </div>